iangitonga/gpt2.cpp/README.md

 # gpt2.cpp
 **gpt2.cpp** is a simple, minimal, pure-C++ implementation of GPT-2 inference on CPU.
-It runs GPT2 model inference on FP16 mode and utilizes AVX on Intel chips.
+It runs GPT2 model inference on FP16 mode and experimental quantized int8 inference for large and xl models.
+AVX SIMD utilities for Intel chips are also implemented.

 ## Install and Run GPT-2.